Ad serving was disabled on your page or site

 - I’ve found the notification, now what should I do?

 Policy specialists disable ad serving to a page or site when it’s found to be in violation of program policies.
-Please carefully review your notification to learn specifically why ad serving was disabled.
+Please review your notification to learn exactly why ad serving was disabled.